 - The Sublime Attitudes: A Study Guide on the Brahmaviharas

-- The Life of the Buddha, According to the Pali Canon, by Bhikkhu Ñāṇamoli, Buddhist Publication Society.
+The Life of the Buddha, According to the Pali Canon, by Bhikkhu Ñāṇamoli, Buddhist Publication Society and Pariyatti.
 Suttas and passages from the Vinaya placed in an approximately chronological order.
-And excellent way to experience the Canon.
+The repetitions have mostly been removed.
+Ad excellent way to experience the Canon.
+There is a free PDF download available from Pariyatti, although it is not printable.

 Have you used an anthology of suttas for daily practice?
 Share your experience in the comments below.
 Feel free to comment anonymously.